ysmei97/ysmei97.github.io/_pages/cv.md

 Education
 ======
 * Ph.D. in Electrical Engineering, The George Washington University, 2024 (expected)
-* B.E. in Automation Engineering, Huazhong University of Science and Technology (HUST), 2019
+* B.E. in Automation Engineering, Huazhong University of Science and Technology, 2019

 Experience
 ======